Kids Go Green! Environmental Center & Gardens

 The gardens were officially opened and dedicated in honor of Viola Ergen, CMOR’s longtime business manager, on September 15, 2012.
 Viola’s friends and family from across the country were present for this special day.
 Mayor Beehan, CMOR Executive Director Mary Ann Damos, and CMOR Executive Deputy Director Carroll Welch welcomed visitors, and Garden Manager Bucky Smith dedicated a dogwood tree planted to commemorate Viola’s years of service to the museum.
 Viola continued to serve as the museum’s historian until her passing on May 21, 2013.

-Bucky Smith, Garden Manager/ Educator Children’s Museum of Oak Ridge
+Bucky Smith, Program Ed Director / Property Manager Children’s Museum of Oak Ridge

 Register for classes using the links on the left.